lizhanmit/learning-notes/spring-boot-note/spring-boot-note.md

 Three ways:

 - By constructor - most preferred
+  - If a bean only has one constructor, you can omit the `@Autowired` on the top the constructor.
+  - Mark the private property as `final` indicating that it cannot be subsequently changed.
 - By setters - area of much debate, may have NullPointerException
 - By class properties - least preferred

-DI via Interface is highly preferred.
+DI via interfaces rather than concrete classes is highly preferred.

 - Allows runtime to decide implementation to inject.
 - Follows Interface Segregation Principle of SOLID.